FKGC/SuperRL/README.md

 All the dataset files and the pre-trained TransE embeddings should be put into the directory ./data/NELL and ./data/Wiki, respectively.

 # How to run
-For optimal performance, please train MRL-SNE as follows:
+For optimal performance, please train SuperRL as follows:

 #### Nell-One